 When calculating startup costs, it's essential to consider both the market and the product you want to produce.
 In our infographic analysis, the startup cost of a lemonade stand in today's world would range from under $10 to almost $400 for a pre-fab stand ordered from the Internet and a fancy Breville juice extractor.

 When calculating start-up costs, keep in mind that you will likely need a few months of funding to cover expenses before you even open for business.
 And once you do begin operating, it likely will take a significant amount of time until the business is self-sustaining.
-When approaching banks and other lenders for money, try to include a substantial cushion for beginning operations to ensure you’ll have enough money to set up an office, take orders, hire employees if necessary, and cover other related costs
+If you're approaching banks and other lenders for money, try to include a substantial cushion for beginning operations to ensure you’ll have enough money to set up an office, take orders, hire employees if necessary, and cover other related costs

 In our infographic, we break down the dynamics of pricing a cup of lemonade, which is pretty typical across businesses.
 You'll need to think about:

 - The volume of foot traffic